Catch and Cook!

 - Optional: You can fry the fish bones to use for presentation as I have shown here in the photo!

 - Remove the paper towels from under the fish.
-Drizzle about 3 Tbsp of sauce over the fish as evenly as you can, and put the rest of the sauce in a small bowl for serving.
+Drizzle about 3 tablespoon of sauce over the fish as evenly as you can, and put the rest of the sauce in a small bowl for serving.
 Plate the fish pieces, drizzling more sauce on them if you see any dry pieces.
 Sprinkle crispy garlic and cilantro on top, and serve with the extra sauce on the side.

 - Enjoy with rice and a preferably a cold fizzy beverage!